jaxxstorm/leebriggs.co.uk/_posts/2018-11-07-kr8-kubernetes-config-mgmt.md

   - [kr8](https://github.com/apptio/kr8) binary
   - [kr8-configs](https://github.com/apptio/kr8-configs) example repo
-  - [cluster_config](https://github.com/jaxxstorm/cluster_config) my personal cluster configuration repo
+  - [cluster_config](https://github.com/jaxxstorm/cluster_config) my cluster configuration repo

 # Thanks

-I'd like to thank Colin Spargo, who came up with the original concept of kr8 and how it might work, as well as contributing large amounts of the kr8 code.
-I'd also like to thank Sanyu Melwani, who had valuable input into the concept, as well as writing many kr8 components.
+I want to thank Colin Spargo, who came up with the original concept of kr8 and how it might work, as well as contributing large amounts of the kr8 code.
+I also want to thank Sanyu Melwani, who had valuable input into the concept, as well as writing many kr8 components.

+Finally, a thank you to our employer, Apptio, who has allowed us to spend time creating this tool to ease our Kubernetes deployment frustrations.
+If you're interested in working on fun projects like this, we are [hiring for remote team members](https://www.apptio.com/about/careers/job-openings)